thunderbird/notion-scripts/README.md

    a start and end date
  * `Target Date`: Date field, with the end date.
 On Notion you'll have a single field `Dates` with a start and end date
+ * `Link`: Text field, which will be filled with a backlink to Notion.
  * Usually there is also a "Sub-issues progress" field, though it isn't relevant for the sync
  * When you describe the roadmap project, make sure to indicate that this view is read-only and any changes made on GitHub will be overwritten